Master of Science in Health Services Administration

 The Master of Science in Health Services Administration is appropriate for students preparing to become health service administrators or managers in hospitals, health maintenance organizations, medical group clinics, nursing homes, public health departments, state and federal health agencies, military health services, or other health service organizations.

-Specific entrance requirements have been established by the university and the Department of Health Science and Human Ecology.
-Information about entrance requirements is available at the department website: Department of Health Science website.
+Specific entrance requirements have been established by the University and the Department of Health Science and Human Ecology.
+Information about entrance requirements is available at the department website.

 Students who wish to design a specific, individualized master's degree related to health science should also consider the M.A. in Interdisciplinary Studies.
 Students can successfully combine courses from several relevant fields to build interdisciplinary programs serving their career goals in such areas as Community Health Education, Health Promotion, Environmental Health, Occupational Health/ Industrial Hygiene, Public Health, and Gerontology.